Mindfulness practices for the overwhelm, mental load and exhaustion of modern life.

 About Joanna

-I am a social worker and mindfulness teacher, with over 20 years’ experience working in NHS mental health services.
-I have supported people experiencing a wide range of emotional distress and mental health difficulties.
-I am a certified teacher with the Oxford Mindfulness Foundation.
+I am certified to teach mindfulness by the Oxford Mindfulness Foundation, a leading organisation in mindfulness training, research and practice.
+I also have over 20 years’ experience working in the mental health field.
+I have supported people experiencing a wide range of emotional distress and complex mental health difficulties. .

-Throughout my life and work, I have been drawn to contemplative practices as a way of meeting both the challenges and the richness of being human.
-Mindfulness has supported me not only in navigating the emotional demands of work, but also in noticing and appreciating moments of nourishment, connection, and simple joy in everyday life.
+Throughout my life and work, I have been drawn to contemplative practices as a way of navigating life’s challenges and connecting with the richness of being human.
+Mindfulness has supported me not only in meeting the emotional demands of work and the worries of my personal life, but also in noticing and appreciating moments of nourishment, connection, and simple joy in everyday life.
+I chose to train as a mindfulness teacher to share my experience of how mindfulness can support people to remain grounded, balanced and to make wise decisions, in the midst of significant challenge.

 As a teacher, I offer warm, grounded, and compassionate spaces for practice.
 I encourage an approach to mindfulness that includes both learning to relate differently to difficulty and cultivating an appreciative, kind relationship with ourselves, others, and daily life.